-OpenSUSE is really a versatile Linux operating system which always been underestimated, one of the reasons is the less wide community as compared to Ubuntu and CentOS, and online tutorials and guides numbers.
+OpenSUSE is a versatile Linux operating system which always been underestimated, one of the reasons is the less wide community as compared to Ubuntu and CentOS, and online tutorials and guides numbers.
 It is backed by SUSE Software Solutions Germany GmbH.
 By default, OpenSUSE uses Delta RPMs and ZYpp package management as the command line package manager on SUSE.

-The minor release of OpenmSUSE comes in every 12 months whereas the major release after approximately 36-48 months, this release cycle is similar to Ubuntu.
+The minor release of OpenmSUSE comes in every 12 months whereas the major release is after approximately 36-48 months, this release cycle is similar to Ubuntu.
 Checkout the OpenSUSE Wiki

 Note: For the below given two alternatives for CentOS 8 Linux, the users have to wait for a few months until their stable versions have not been released.

 Recently, CloudLinux OS which is based on CentOS OS and mostly used by the hosting providers or VPS users has announced :